Articles

 Filers

-Shareholders who have historically filed Exempt Solicitations in high volumes have been unable to do so this year.
-By April 15th of 2025, John Chevedden had filed eighteen Exempt Solicitations, and the National Legal & Policy Center (NLPC) and As You Sow had each filed thirteen Exempt Solicitations.
-In contrast, in 2026, NLPC has filed three Exempt Solicitations, John Chevedden has filed one, and As You Sow has not filed any.
+Shareholders who have historically submitted significant volumes of exempt solicitation materials through the SEC’s EDGAR filing system have been unable to do so this year.
+By June 8th of 2025, John Chevedden had filed twenty-two exempt solicitations, Bowyer Research had filed seventeen, the National Legal & Policy Center (NLPC) had filed sixteen, and As You Sow had filed thirteen exempt solicitations.
+In contrast, in 2026, NLPC has filed three exempt solicitations, John Chevedden filed one, and Bowyer Research and As You Sow have not filed any.
 It should be noted that the filings made by NLPC and John Chevedden were made before the SEC policy change went into effect.

 Not all shareholders have been equally affected by the SEC policy change.
-The New York City Pension Fund filed three exempt solicitations during this period in both 2025 and 2026.
-Additionally, Friends Fiduciary Corp filed three Exempt Solicitation in 2026, compared to only two filings during the same period in 2025.
+The New York City Pension Fund filed three exempt solicitations during this period in 2025, and five filings in 2026.
+Additionally, Friends Fiduciary Corp filed five exempt solicitations in 2026, compared to only two filings during the same period in 2025.

 U.S. Securities and Exchange Commission headquarters, representing federal oversight of securities filings and the EDGAR disclosure system.